A measure of majorisation emerging from single-shot statistical mechanics: RESULTS

-The first law can be viewed as both asserting the conservation of energy as well as stating that it can be divided into two parts, work and heat, which are normally defined in the description accompanying the first law equation: $dU=dQ-dW$. $U=\text{tr}(\rho H)$ is the expected internal energy of the working medium with Hamiltonian $H$, $Q$ is `heat' and $W$ `work'.
-The associated physical setting is that there is a system, the working medium, which can either exchange energy with another system in a thermal state dubbed a heat bath, or with a work reservoir system normally implicitly assumed to be in some energy eigenstate of its own Hamiltonian.
+{\em First law:} The first law can be viewed as both asserting the conservation of energy as well as stating that it can be divided into two parts, work and heat, which are normally defined in the description accompanying the first law equation: $dU=dQ-dW$. $U=\text{tr}(\rho H)$ is the expected internal energy of the working medium with Hamiltonian $H$, $Q$ is `heat' and $W$ `work'.
+The associated physical setting is that there is a working medium system which can either exchange energy with another system in a thermal state dubbed a heat bath, or with a work reservoir system normally implicitly assumed to be in some energy eigenstate of its own Hamiltonian.
 Exchanges of energy with the heat bath are dubbed heat and those with the work reservoir work.
 This essentially carries over into our approach but with some important subtleties.
 We assume energy conservation (in every single extraction), as well as allowing for interactions with a heat bath and a work reservoir.
-Thus the following is respected: $dE_{\text{sys}}=-dE_{\text{bath}}-dE_{\text{reservoir}}$.
+Thus the following is respected when the actual energy of the system $E_{\text{sys}}$ changes: $dE_{\text{sys}}=-dE_{\text{bath}}-dE_{\text{reservoir}}$.
 We, more subtly, break $dE_{\text{reservoir}}$ into two parts: $dE_{\text{reservoir}}=dW^{\varepsilon}_\mathcal{S}+dE_{\text{extra}}$.
 There is the energy transfer which is predictable (up to $\varepsilon$ probability of failure) in that it corresponds to $dW^{\varepsilon}_\mathcal{S}(\rho \rightarrow \sigma)$ for the infinitessimal state change $\rho \rightarrow \sigma$ using strategy $\mathcal{S}$.
-We view anything beyond that, given by $dE_{\text{extra}}$, as heat.
+We view anything beyond that, given by $dE_{\text{extra}}$, as heat (even though this energy flows into the work reservoir at first).
 The idea behind this is that only predicted energy transfer should count as work.
 One may for example imagine buckets lifting water out of a mine up to a certain height (or as a quantum example an electron excited into the conduction band).
 The height at which the buckets are tipped into a reservoir is specified in advance.
-If they go higher than this, the extra potential energy will be transferred to other degrees of freedom associated with the reservoir system, e.g.\ into movement of the water or heating of the semi-conductor.
+If they go higher than this, the extra potential energy will be transferred to other degrees of freedom associated with the reservoir system, e.g.\ into movement of the water (or heating of the semi-conductor).
 We may express the following first law for this approach:\\ {\em In any given extraction, with probability p$\geq 1-\varepsilon$}